Path-Check/safeplaces-auth/docs/api/mfa/challenge.md

 ## Default Response

 The challenge code was sent to the user's phone.
+The server returned an out-of-band code and the name of the authenticator (the user's obfuscated phone number).

 ```http request
 Status: 200 OK